-Pythons are non-venomous constrictor found in tropical and subtropical Asia, Africa, and Australia.
+Pythons are non-venomous constrictors found in tropical and subtropical Asia, Africa, and Australia.
 They were introduced into USA, South America, and Europe as pets.
-In Florida, pythons have escaped captivity and are a nuisance in Everglades where they are becoming far too abundant.
+In Everglades, Florida, pythons have escaped captivity and have become a nuisance because they are far too many.

 Pythons are ambushers and have a forked tongue that helps them detect odor from potential prey.
 The responsible organ is well known among herpetologists and is called the Jacobsen's or vomeronasal organ.
 Pythons strike with incredible velocity and kill their prey by constriction.
 That is, the caught animal die from asphyxiation, which is the same as suffocation.

 A scientific study (Ayers et al. 1997)2 found that large body size in combination with a coiled posture slows the cooling rate and positively affects the snake's ability to detect and capture potential prey.
 If you encounter a coiled python, it may be preparing for its next meal.

 It is well known that invasive species may pose a particular risk for ecosystems.
 A journal paper by Reed (2005)1 noticed that potential invasive species, such as ball pythons and reticulated pythons, may specifically damage areas with many endangered and threatened animals.

 According to the media, pythons are invading the ecosystem of Everglades National Park.
 Scientists claim that the problem is exaggerated, and that the reported numbers of constrictors in Everglades National Park is much smaller than postulated.